Poojan2300/Comparative-analysis-of-algorithms-for-community-detection/README.md

 ## Overview

-This project evaluates the performance of various community detection algorithms based on metrics like modularity, clustering coefficient, and runtime.
+This project evaluates the performance of various community detection algorithms based on metrics like modularity, clustering coefficient and number of communities.
 Results include visualizations of detected communities and detailed performance comparisons.

 ## Dependencies and Installation